 - Appropriately select and apply behavioral science research methods to studying health problems and evaluating interventions

-Students completing this concentration can focus on skills in designing, implementing, and evaluating programs promoting healthy behaviors in international and/or domestic settings.
+Students completing this concentration can gain skills in designing, implementing, and evaluating programs promoting healthy behaviors in international and/or domestic settings.
 Students can also focus on analysis of psychological and social influences on health and behavior.
-They can obtain skills necessary for working with diverse populations, on a wide variety of health topics, and in non-profit organizations and government agencies at all levels.
+They can obtain skills necessary for working with diverse populations, on a variety of health topics, and in non-profit organizations and government agencies at all levels.

 The concentration includes required and elective courses, a special seminar, and a capstone experience.
 Students completing this concentration may be eligible to take the national certifying exam to become a Certified Health Education Specialist.